DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <h5 class="pt-6-m mb-3 text-primary mt-2" id="manage-account">9.4 Users: Manage your users (only Admin)</h5>

 <ul>
-  <li>Clicking on the "Users" tab displays a list of current users who have installed MeddiccScore, and their licence status.</li>
+  <li>Clicking on the "Users" tab displays the current Meddicc Score users for the account and their licence status.
+Team members are added when they first access Meddicc Score from HubSpot.</li>
   <li><strong>Language Settings</strong>: You can set a preferred language for every user on the account.
 This ensures that Sales Frameworks (questions and answers), assessments, and next steps are generated in that specific language.
 This setting applies even if the original records are in a different language.
 By default, all users are set to English.<br>
   <strong>Supported Languages</strong>: Arabic, Chinese, English, French, German, Dutch, Spanish, Portuguese, Hindi, Japanese and Italian. (more can be added per request) </li>
   <li><strong>Weekly Pipeline Risk Digest</strong>: Admins can control the weekly email digest for each user from the Users tab.
 The digest highlights pipeline risks, missing qualification fields, and recommended next actions before the next pipeline review.</li>